How To Make Sofrito

 Overhead shot of cilantro, green bell pepper, yellow onion, and garlic in a food processor.

-Prep and quarter the onion and bell pepper.
-Rinse and chop the cilantro.
-Add the onion, bell pepper, cilantro, and garlic to the bowl of a food processor or blender.
+Add everything to a food processor: Prep and quarter 1 yellow onion and 1 green bell pepper.
+Rinse and chop the 1 bunch of cilantro.
+Add the onion, bell pepper, cilantro, and 6 garlic cloves to the bowl of a food processor or blender.

 Overhead shot of blended sofrito in the bowl of a food processor.